On the open TS/ST correspondence: Conclusion and outlook

 In this paper, we formulated the open topological string/spectral theory correspondence for local $\IF_0$, by generalizing \cite{Marino:2016rsq, Marino:2017gyg} away from the self-dual point.
 Focusing on local $\mathbb{F}_0$, our main result is encapsulated in \eqref{tsstopenf}.
 From the perspective of topological string theory, the right-hand side provides a non-perturbative, background-independent formulation of the open topological string partition function, which is entire in both the closed string modulus $\kappa$ and the open string modulus $x$.
 From the viewpoint of the quantum mirror curve, what makes \eqref{tsstopenf} particularly significant is that it provides a solution to the corresponding difference equation \eqref{eq:intro} which is entire, even off-shell.
 When evaluated on-shell, this solution gives the eigenfunctions of the relativistic two-particle Toda lattice.

 We explored the implications of our construction \eqref{tsstopenf} in both the standard \cite{kkv} and dual \cite{bgt} four-dimensional limits, where the quantum mirror curves reduce to the (Fourier-transformed) Mathieu operator \eqref{mat1o} and the McCoy-Tracy-Wu operator \eqref{eq:4dop}, respectively.
 In the standard 4d limit, our construction provides entire off-shell eigenfunctions of the Fourier-transformed Mathieu operator \eqref{eq:intro}, expressed as special combinations of NS functions in the presence of 2d/4d surface defects, see \eqref{eq:matsum}.
 When evaluated on-shell, these solutions reproduce the known results \cite{Kozlowski:2010tv, Alday:2010vg, Kanno:2011fw, Jeong:2021rll, Jeong:2018qpc, Jeong:2017pai, Alday:2009fs, Drukker:2009id, Sciarappa:2017hds}.
-In the dual 4d limit, \eqref{tsstopenf} reproduces the results of \cite{Francois:2023trm}, where the eigenfunctions of the McCoy-Tracy-Wu operator are obtained through a special combination of 2d/4d surface defects in the GV phase of the background $\Omega$.
-Notably, we find that the eigenfunctions of the Mathieu and the McCoy-Tracy-Wu operators, when evaluated on-shell, can be related in a simple and direct manner.
+On the other hand, in the dual 4d limit, our result \eqref{tsstopenf} reproduces the expression of \cite{Francois:2023trm}, where the eigenfunctions of the McCoy-Tracy-Wu operator are obtained through a special combination of 2d/4d surface defects in the GV phase of the background $\Omega$.
+Notably, we find that the eigenfunctions of the Mathieu and the McCoy-Tracy-Wu operators, when evaluated on-shell, are the same.
 This gives an explicit functional relation between the two operators, see \eqref{eq:functional}.

+Many open questions remain; we summarize some of them below. \begin{itemize} \item It would be important to understand the geometric meaning of the second term in \eqref{tsstopenf}.
+This insight would enable a straightforward generalization to all other toric CY threefolds.